PurdueElectricRacing/PERterpreter/README.md

-- a CAN reader thread will be constantly running in the background of the interpreter
-- a global return variable will be auto-initialized to 0 at the beginning of every test routine.
-  - This variable will be set by performing a READ-X operation

 - RETVAL will be a reserved keyword for the global static result variable
 - the interpreter will be invokable by the GUI and from the command line (an additional command line executable will be compiled)

 - It is not advised to make a routine call in the middle of test execution if the RETVAL is required for later usage, as this may cause overwriting of the value
 - PERScript is spacing inconsiderate, meaning spacing is unimportant, so long as tokens are distinguishable
-- with the exception of RETVAL, all system defined global variables are to remain statically typed (i.e. SERIAL_LOG_FILE will always remain a string)

 PERterpreter commands